inviqa/phpstan-magento1/README.md

 Extension for [PHPStan](https://github.com/phpstan/phpstan) to allow analysis of Magento 1 code.

 Currently it assumes Magento is installed in the public/ directory of the project root.
-Further work is needed in phpstan itself to allow more intellegence for extensions to be more customised whilst working also with phpstan/phpstan-shim.
+Further work is needed in phpstan itself to allow more intellegence for extensions to be more customised whilst working with both phpstan/phpstan and phpstan/phpstan-shim.

 By default phpstan with this extension will test public/app/code/local only.